ArthurGareginyan/simple-scroll-to-top-button/readme.txt

 = Q. How does it work? =
 A. First, go to page "`Settings`" —> "`Scroll to Top`".
 On the plugins page select the desired settings, then click "Save Changes".
 It's that simple!

+= Q. Is it possible to use different buttons/arrows? =
+A. The plugin comes with FontAwesome library.
+Now you can customize the button style using and combining 10 symbols and 4 backgrounds from FontAwesome library, in result you have 40 variations of buttons.
+You can change the size of button, color (unlimited) of background, color (unlimited) of symbol and etc. A future version may include more buttons, and/or the option to upload your own button graphics.

+= Q. Does this plugin require modification to the theme? =
+A. Absolutely not.
+This plugin is added/configured entirely from the website's Admin section.

+= Q. Does this require any knowledge of HTML or CSS? =
+A. Absolutely not.
+This plugin can be configured with no knowledge of HTML or CSS, using a simple WordPress settings page.

+= Q. It's not working.
+What could be wrong? =
+A. As with every plugin, it's possible that things don't work.
+The most common reason for this is that the plugin has a conflict with another plugin you're using.
+It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, I'd be happy to give it a look and try to help out.
+Please include as much information as possible, including a link to your website where the problem can be seen.

 = Q. Where to report bug if found? =
 A. Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/simple-scroll-to-top-button) and report.